OpenFreeEnergy/IndustryBenchmarks2024/docs/source/get-in-touch.rst

 Discussions
 ===========

-Discussions for the industry benchmarks will be held over the OpenFE slack #consortium-advisory-board channel.
+Discussions for the industry benchmarks will be held over the OpenFE slack #industry-benchmarking channel.

 Getting Involved